Accomplished Birth Injury Malpractice Attorneys Representing Illinois Families

 Holding the Negligent Accountable in Illinois Birth Injury Cases

-An OB nurse could not pick up fetal heart tones, but she didn’t call the obstetrician in the middle of the night because she didn’t want to wake him up.
+An obstetrics nurse could not pick up fetal heart tones, but she didn’t call the obstetrician in the middle of the night because she didn’t want to wake him up.
 Because of her negligence, the child was born quadriplegic.
 Our successful birth injury lawsuit on behalf of the family ensured that those responsible for the injury were held accountable and paid for the damage they caused.
 Our efforts for the child and family created much-needed financial stability along with a sense of justice served.

 The Resources to Tackle Complex, Multi-Year Birth Injury Cases

-Achieving acceptable results in legal claims of medical malpractice following birth injuries often requires years of medical testing, negotiation and litigation.
+Achieving acceptable results in legal claims of medical malpractice following birth injuries often requires years of medical testing, negotiation, and litigation.
 At Walsh, Knippen & Cetina, Chartered, we have the resources and experience to represent clients in a wide range of birth injury claims, including those involving:

 - Cerebral palsy